Descent098/ezcv/docs/cli.md

 ezcv -p
 ```

-*Note that your browser Cache may cause some issues when switching themes, please hard refresh (usually ctrl + r)*
+*Note that your browser Cache may cause some issues when switching themes, please hard refresh (usually ctrl + r).
+Additionally **DO NOT** proxy the port for this preview, it is not designed to be a production-ready http server*

 ## Build